cess-m/project-armor/README.md

 # Project Armor – Athlete Injury Risk Prediction

 Project Armor is a machine learning system designed to predict athlete injury risk using physiological and training indicators such as heart rate, respiratory rate, skin temperature, and blood oxygen levels.
+The project explores how machine learning can be used to identify patterns in athlete data and support safer training decisions.

 ## Features
 - Data preprocessing and feature scaling
-- Multiple ML models (Logistic Regression, Random Forest, Gradient Boosting, KNN)
+- Multiple ML models including Logistic Regression, Random Forest, Gradient Boosting, and K-Nearest Neighbors
-- Model evaluation using classification metrics
+- Model evaluation using classification metrics and confusion matrix
 - Visualization using Matplotlib and Seaborn

 ## Technologies